turbo-gecko/TEC/Software/Games/moon.md

 The throttle is adjustable from fully closed 00% to wide open 99%.
 Why not 100%?
 Well there was a problem when testing the first lander where the turbo encabultor went into uncontrolled oscillations resulting in excessive magnetic reductance that led to a rapid unscheduled disassembly of the lunar lander!
 To prevent such a disaster from happening a second time, the throttle is controlled by the lunar lander computer to only accept throttle values between 00% and 99%.

-Keep an eye on your height, velocity and fuel levels.
+Keep an eye on your height and velocity.
 These are displayed on your main computer screen.

 Your current fuel level and throttle position is indicated on the computers seven segment read-outs.
+Fuel is the 3 digits on the left, throttle is the 2 digits on the right.
+The fuel display will flash when you run out of fuel!

 Try to have your throttle position just above the lunar surface at such a point that you settle on the surface with no downward velocity.
 The lander can sustain landing with a small amount of downward velocity that will result in a bumpy landing.
 Too much however, and it's 'game over man!'

 ## Source files ##